The Halloween Movies Ranked

 The Halloween series seemed almost dead after the failure of The Curse of Michael Myers, but the success of Scream in 1996 led to a revival.
 Jamie Lee Curtis returned to the series for the first time since Halloween II.
 After faking her death and changing her name, she is now the head of a boarding school in California.

 But Michael Myers has finally figured out where she is, and he has unfinished business with his long-lost sister.
 This movie is much better than most of the sequels, but it’s kind of bland and has too many jump scares.
+If you like the first couple of Scream movies, this is worth a watch.
+It’s more professional, and has better acting, than most of the sequels.

 5. Halloween Kills (2021)

-Michael continues to slash his way through Haddonfield in this sequel to Halloween ’18 that picks up minutes after the previous film ended.
+Michael continues to slash his way through Haddonfield in this sequel to Halloween (2018).
+It picks up minutes after the previous film ended.
 This time, a squad of vigilantes attempts to take down Michael.
-This is easily among the most violent movies of the series.
-There’s plenty of entertainment value for fans, but it lacks the depth and character development of the ’18 movie.

 This movie ignores the third installment and is a sequel to Halloween II.
 Ten years after the events of the first two movies, Michael Myers awakens from a coma and escapes (again).
 He returns to Haddonfield (again) with Dr. Sam Loomis pursuing him (again).